Here are a few do’s and don’ts to help you with leaving a voicemail when you are performing cold outbound prospecting.

 Say your contact info slowly and twice when leaving a voicemail to make it easy for the prospect to write it down in the event that they do plan to call you back.
 The worst case scenario is that you have a prospect who wants to call you back but they don’t because it is too difficult to hear your contact info.

-Do: Send email after you leave a voicemail
+Do: Send an email after you leave a voicemail

 Always follow up your voicemail message with an email.
 There are a couple of reasons for this.